Learn how to skim Google Ads (AdWords) targeting data to segment your visitors into hyper-specific audiences.

 The accounting software Xero does a great job at creating industry-specific landing pages.
 But, once you leave the landing page, the messaging becomes very generic, which hurts conversion.

-How to set up Google Ads (AdWords) based personalization
+How to set up audiences based on Google Ads (AdWords) data

 What are UTM parameters?